- Women in Leadership

 A native of England, Ellis was a decorated soccer player at the College of William & Mary before embarking on a coaching career, with successful stops as the head coach at the University of Illinois and UCLA.
 She was assistant coach for the gold-medal-winning U.S. Olympic Team at the 2008 Beijing and 2012 London Games, and was named Director of Youth National Teams, United States Soccer Federation, in 2011.

-After joining the U.S. Women’s National Team in 2014 as head coach, she led the team just 13 months later to the Women’s World Cup Final.
-Under Ellis’s leadership, the groundbreaking team beat Japan 5-2 to secure the U.S.’s third World Cup Championship in its history with a television viewing audience of 26 million.
+After joining the U.S. Women’s National Team in 2014 as head coach, she led the team just 13 months later to the Women’s World Cup Final, and the Championship.
+In 2019, she became only the second coach ever to win consecutive World Cup Championships when under her leadership, the team claimed the title again.

 Winning, however, is not the sole focus of Ellis’ leadership strategy.
 Instead, it is about building and maintaining relationships that will make people want to do their best – whether it’s on the field, at the office, or in the classroom.